 Cash balance plans are a great way to save for retirement while reducing taxes.
-As a business owner or self-employed individual, if you are making a lot of money and contributing the maximum allowed to a 401k ($58,000 +$6,500 if age 50+), this could be a good option to consider.
-Like a 401k, if the owner wants to stuff money into their account, the company will also have to add some money to employees' accounts.
+As a business owner or self-employed individual, if you are making a lot of money, and you are already contributing the maximum allowed to a 401(k) ($69,000 +$7,500 if age 50+), this could be a good option to consider.
+Like a 401(k), if the owner wants to stuff a bunch of money into his or her account, the company will also have to add some money to employees’ accounts.
 There are ways to make it overly favorable for the owner, but whether it makes sense depends on the number of employees, their ages & income, and some other factors.

 Cash Balance Plan for Small Businesses

 For many small business owners, this can be a great option.
-For example, we recently looked at implementing a cash balance plan for a surgeon who has his practice and a handful of employees.
-By implementing certain mandatory company contribution rates into employee's accounts, between the 401k & cash balance plan for the owner and his spouse (employed at the practice), it was estimated they could put about $145,000 into their accounts.
-The company would be required to contribute about $15,000 in total to the employees' accounts.
-There are also some company-paid plan administrative expenses besides (tax-deductible business expenses, of course).
+For example, we recently looked at implementing a cash balance plan for a surgeon who has his own practice and a handful of employees.
+By implementing certain mandatory company contribution rates into employees’ accounts, between the 401(k) & cash balance plan for the owner and his spouse (employed at the practice), it was estimated they could put about $145,000 into their accounts.
+The company would be required to contribute about $15,000 in total to the employees’ accounts.
+There are also some company-paid plan administrative expenses in addition (tax-deductible business expenses, of course).

 Not a bad deal!
-We're able to invest $140k per year into tax-sheltered accounts earmarked for retirement for the business owner, and the employees get some free benefits as well.
-At the owner's tax rate, the tax savings alone will more than offset the costs.
+We are able to invest $145,000 per year into tax sheltered accounts earmarked for retirement for the business owner, and the employees get some free benefits as well.
+At the owner’s tax rate, the tax savings alone will more than offset the costs.